 Why Do Labradors Eat Non-Food Items?

 Eating non-food items, generally known as pica, is common in Labradors and other dogs.
-A study focusing on canine behavior problems found that pica was the 3rd most prevalent undesirable dog behavior after barking inside the house and barking at visitors.
-So, why do Labradors eat non-food items?
+A study on canine behavior problems found that pica was the 3rd most prevalent undesirable dog behavior after barking inside the house and at visitors.

 Let’s make a quick explanation of each of these causes of pica in Labradors.